adrianschmid410/WimStudio/README.md

 A WPF application (.NET 8) for creating and managing custom Windows Imaging Format (WIM) files.

-> **Note on spelling:** The display name is *WIM Studio* (with a space).
-In identifiers (namespace, assembly, project name, file paths), `WimStudio` is used without a space, as this is the standard convention in .NET.

 ## Features

 - **Capture Image**: Create a new WIM file from a directory